thisisdevelopment/mightymap/README.md

     WithIndexCacheSize(indexCacheSize int64).     // Set the size of the index cache in bytes.
     WithInMemory(memoryStorage bool).             // Use in-memory storage if true.
     WithBlockCacheSize(blockCacheSize int64)      // Set the size of the block cache in bytes.
+    WithCompression(compression bool)             // Enable or disable data compression using ZSTD.
 ```

 sensible defaults are used if you don't specify options.